 Fleeing in disgrace, these women gave birth to alien hybrids among the Paracas culture.
 Many of the newborns would have died, accounting for the numerous infant burials.
 Some, however, would have reached maturity, their skulls growing to incredible sizes that were — and are — obviously non-human.

 Tired from their journey through space to the Solar System and planet Earth, it appears that the newly arrived aliens did little to advance the development of the Paracas culture (apart from giving some of them abnormally large heads).

 The Paracas civilization did, however, produce excellent embroideries and textiles, some demonstrating unusually complex weave structures as well as advanced plaiting and knotting techniques.

 It would appear, therefore, that the extraterrestrials treated Paracas almost like a retirement home, a place where they could sit around all day weaving and knitting and occasionally burying someone.

 According to Foerster, the tests reveal that “we are dealing with a new human-like creature, very distant from Homo sapiens, Neanderthals and Denisovans.”
 Christ only knows what a Denisovan is, but the skulls definitely don’t come from them.

 So we know we are dealing with something extraterrestrial in origin, but what type of being are we talking about?

-I haven’t had the chance to examine the DNA myself, but I believe that the elongated skulls are almost certainly Nephilim Hybrids.
+I haven’t had the chance to examine the DNA myself, but I believe the Paracas elongated skulls are almost certainly Nephilim hybrids.
 Alternatively, we could quite realistically be looking at direct evidence of former contact with another type of superior being imbued with angel DNA.